THOMASELOVE/500-2021/project/03_final_materials.md

 ## The Presentation

-After all of the project proposals have been approved, we will settle on a schedule for the presentations and post that schedule on the [Course Calendar](https://github.com/THOMASELOVE/2020-500/blob/master/calendar.md).
-Your slides must be submitted in either PDF or Powerpoint format, along with your pre-presentation Abstract, according to the deadline in the [Course Calendar](https://github.com/THOMASELOVE/2020-500/blob/master/calendar.md) associated with your project presentation date.
+After all of the project proposals have been approved, we will settle on a schedule for the presentations and post that schedule on the [Course Calendar](https://thomaselove.github.io/500/calendar.html).
+Your slides must be submitted in either PDF or Powerpoint format, along with your pre-presentation Abstract, at least 24 hours prior to your schedule project presentation.

 Broadly, your slides will include an introduction which provides a foundation by motivating and clearly stating the research questions you studied, a main section which summarizes your pre-data collection beliefs, the key models and analytical results, and the critical findings of the study, and a conclusion, which provides insight into how your knowledge of the problem you studied has changed as a result of the project, as well as highlighting what you believe to be the key takeaways (both statistical and study-specific) for your audience.
 These sections should be keyed to slides, smoothing transitions, and forcing you to "tell us what you're going to tell us, tell us, then tell us what you told us."